 Is a garage important to you?
 We had some friends move states and they settled on a house that didn’t have a garage because they needed a place to move into before their boys started the school year.
 They lived to regret purchasing a house without a garage.
 They bought a shed to house their lawn mower and other outside tools and parked there cars outside the house, but they always wished they had a garage.
 We bought a house with a garage but the washer in dryer is housed in our garage so there is no room to park our cars.

 This list, while fairly comprehensive is not exhaustive, so create your own list and use this as a starting place.
 We know there are many different factors and values that people have in their living space.
-You may wish to work with a Tacoma Marketing agency or a realtor.
+You may wish to work with a realtor.
 Consider your family culture and traditions and how the new home may help enhance your family life.
 If the home seems to be a good fit then maybe it is time to make a move and purchase the home.
 Good luck and happy hunting!